Y3454R/phd-cs-us/README.md

   </a>
 </p>

-This handbook helps students understand the PhD admission process in Computer Science in US universities.
+ This handbook offers an insider’s guide to navigating the PhD admission process in Computer Science at U.S. institutions.
 It explains how PhD admission works from an insider perspective.
-It aims to encourage international and domestic students from smaller countries and universities to apply to CS PhD programs in the US.
+It aims to motivate students—both from abroad and from less well-known institutions—to pursue PhD programs in CS at U.S. universities.
 - PDF: [https://roars.dev/phd-cs-us/demystify.pdf](https://roars.dev/phd-cs-us/demystify.pdf)
 - Amazon: [Kindle](https://www.amazon.com/dp/B0F41HP6Y2)
 - For discussion and questions, open a new Github issue [https://github.com/dynaroars/phd-cs-us/issues](https://github.com/dynaroars/phd-cs-us/issues)